Underwater Photographer of the Year

 Professor Callum Roberts, Professor of Marine Conservation at the University of York

-In 2017 the award ceremony went online to involve all the winners from so many countries.
+From 2017 the award ceremony went online to involve all the winners from so many countries, with category winners sending in acceptance speaches from all corners of the world by video.

 The best way to enjoy the winners of UPY are through the free, downloadable Yearbooks: